 QR4.4.4 The Strong Force

-Its answer was quantum chromodynamics, a field theory derived from quantum electrodynamics (QED), the theory that explains light.
-QED explains electromagnetism as perturbations caused when an electromagnetic field absorbs or emits photons, as shown in Feynman diagrams.
-Its calculations produced infinities, but they were removed by renormalization, a mathematical trick that arbitrarily subtracts infinities to get the finite answers desired.
+Its answer was quantum chromo-dynamics (QCD), a field theory derived from quantum electro-dynamics (QED), which explains electro-magnetism as perturbations caused when an electro-magnetic field absorbs or emits photons, as shown in Feynman diagrams.
+Aiming to repeat the success of QED, QCD proposed a new strong field that emitted gluon particles with a color charge.

-Aiming to repeat the success of QED, quantum chromodynamics (QCD) proposed that a new strong field emitted particles called gluons that had a color charge.
-In essence, the strong field gluons acted to cause effects just as the electromagnetic field’s photons did.
-The gluons then used red, blue and green charges to bind quarks in a proton just as photons bind electrons in atoms, but with three values not two.
-The red, blue and green charges were said to cancel to white, just as positive and negative charges cancel to neutral.
-Three colors needed anti-colors to work, so to turn a red quark blue needs an anti-red gluon as well as a blue gluon.
-It was tricky, but the calculations worked, and in 1978 the PLUTO project managed to interpret a three-jet Upsilon event in gluon terms, so gluons joined the standard model particle pantheon.
-Meaning didn’t matter, so no-one asked why a universal field through all space existed for an effect that applied only to quarks.
+In essence, strong field gluons acted to cause effects just as electro-magnetic field photons did, but with three charges (red, blue, and green) that cancel to white, instead of two positive and negative charges that cancel to neutral.
+Three colors needed anti-colors to work, so to turn a red quark to blue needs an anti-red gluon as well as a blue gluon.
+It was tricky but the calculations were made to work, and in 1978 the PLUTO project managed to interpret a three-jet Upsilon event in gluon terms.
+Gluons then joined the standard model particle pantheon, but no-one wondered why a universal field through all space existed for an effect that applied only to quarks.

 Figure 4.11.
 Three quark axes